NothinBetterToDo/Statistical-Learning/index.md

 The idea is to find best value of ![lambda](https://latex.codecogs.com/gif.latex?%5Clambda)

 ![Power Transformation](https://latex.codecogs.com/gif.latex?t%28y%29%20%3D%20%5Cfrac%7B%28y%5E%7B%5Clambda%7D-1%29%7D%7B%5Clambda%20%7D)

-- t(y), or transform vector of Y, can become close to normal distribution
+t(y), or transform vector of Y, so that it can become closer to normal distribution.

 We can use Q-Q plot to check if we need any transformation.

 ## [PCA](#PCA)